storj/docs/app/dcs/third-party-tools/plex/page.md

 ## Video Playback from Anywhere

-With the Storj DCS decentralized video storage service, your multimedia objects are available anywhere, at any time.
+With the Storj decentralized video storage service, your multimedia objects are available anywhere, at any time.
 Decentralized video storage offers many advantages over traditional centralized storage.
 These include higher availability, better security, and a lower operating budget.

 With decentralized storage, your videos are distributed across a global network of nodes.
 This ensures more reliable access with fewer single points of failure.
 For that same reason, your files are not vulnerable to the security measures that may or may not exist for one central data repository.
 Additionally, Storj's network eliminates many of the maintenance and engineering costs of centralized object storage services.